PostHog/posthog.com/contents/docs/support-options.md

 ## Dedicated Slack

 Our preference for paid customers is to support them through a private Slack channel.
-This is because it helps teams realize they're on the same side - it's just more fun for everyone, which helps drive engagement.
+This helps us all get on the same side - and it's just more fun for everyone.

 We will select the right team for you at PostHog.
 This typically includes the Customer Success and Engineering teams.